The following tests can diagnose cryptosporidium infection:

 - Have you traveled out of the country recently?

 What you can do in the meantime

-While you're waiting to see your doctor, make sure to stay well-hydrated.
+While you're waiting to see your doctor, drink plenty of fluids.

-- Parasites — Cryptosporidium: Prevention & control.
-Centers for Disease Control and Prevention. http://www.cdc.gov/parasites/crypto/prevention-control.html.
-Accessed Sept.
-19, 2016.
+- Parasites — Cryptosporidium (also known as "crypto").
+Prevention & control — General public.
+Centers for Disease Control and Prevention. https://www.cdc.gov/parasites/crypto/gen_info/prevention-general-public.html.
+Accessed Oct.
+29, 2019.